UniversalDependencies/UD_Persian-Seraji/README.md

 ## CHANGELOG
 From v1.1 to v1.2, all morphological features have been added.
 Some errors have further been corrected.
 From v1.2 to v1.3, some errors have been corrected.
-Lemmas are partly included.
+Lemmas have partly been included.